Lyalpha/ifuanal/docs/tutorial.rst

 * If any negative amplitude is found, it is set to zero (since we are dealing only with emission lines currently).

 Each of the initial guess combinations in the grid is fitted with the fitter and the :math:`\chi^2`/dof value of the fit stored; the minimum :math:`\chi^2`/dof is taken as the best fit.

+Parameters and their uncertainties are stored within the :ref:`results-dict`.

 .. _saving-loading: